bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/using-custom-fonts-and-icons.md

 {theme-name}/assets/scss/settings/foundation/type/_settings.scss
 ```

-If your theme relies on a Sass framework other than Foundation, the relevant stylesheet will be a different .scss file name within `{theme-name}/assets/scss/`.
+If your theme relies on a Sass framework other than Foundation, the relevant stylesheet will be a different SCSS file name within `{theme-name}/assets/scss/`.

-### How to enable fonts for Store Design
+### How to enable fonts for Page Builder

 Assume that your theme's `config.json` contains the following key name and value (the details of both are arbitrary, but the key name must end in `-font`, and the value must follow a defined format):